List of Louisiana state high school football champions: Association of Christian Educators of Louisiana (2012–2014)

 In 2012 the LCSAA was "reformed" as the "Association of Christian Educators of Louisiana" (ACEL).
 Although it had more than 30 member schools in 2013, most did not field football teams.
 It actually featured two "divisions" for football, however, including one for eight-man football that contained 7 schools.
 However, after three seasons it no longer had enough schools sustaining eleven-man football teams to warrant sanctioning further championship competition and, as of the 2020 season, has not resumed sponsoring the sport.
 However, with five schools still fielding eight-man teams, the ACEL has been able to continue fostering competition for that particular form of the sport.

-Louisiana Independent Football Tournament (2015–Present)
+Louisiana Independent Football Tournament (since 2015)

 With the ACEL membership no longer fielding enough eleven-man football teams to merit additional formal championships, some remaining teams (primarily those with homeschooling backgrounds, which are able to rely on a growing number of students) went outside the association to continue participating in championship competition.
 They formed the "Louisiana Independent Football Tournament" (LIFT) to compete in.